 The affirmative vote of shareowners holding at least a majority of the shares of Common Stock issued and outstanding as of the record date is required for approval of this proposal.
-All abstentions, broker non-votes and failures to return a proxy card will have the same effect as a vote against this proposal.
+All abstentions and failures to return a proxy card will have the same effect as a vote against this proposal.